Baileys Bread and Butter Pudding with Chocolate and Orange

 Do not skip the soak: 15 to 20 minutes minimum.
 The longer the bread sits in the custard before baking, the more deeply flavoured and custardy the result.
 If you have time, assemble it an hour ahead and leave it in the fridge.

-Baileys is flexible: If you do not drink alcohol, simply leave it out and replace with the same amount of extra milk.
+Baileys is flexible: If you do not drink alcohol, leave it out and replace it with the same amount of extra milk.
 If you do not have Baileys specifically, any Irish cream liqueur works, or even a splash of whisky with a tablespoon of cream stirred in.

 Substitutions & Variations